shiftkey/brendanforster.com/content/notes/github-actions-hello-world-in-ruby.md

 FROM ruby:2.6-stretch
 ```

 There are plenty of [different versions of Ruby](https://hub.docker.com/_/ruby) listed on Docker Hub.
-I just use the latest stable release because that seems sensible for the moment.
+I just use the latest stable image because that seems sensible for the moment.

 ```dockerfile
 LABEL "com.github.actions.name"="Hello Ruby"